crisszkutnik/fewestmoves-client/README.md

 At the end of the week all responses are rated based on how many of the three scrambles they solved, their mean and the solution with the fewest moves.

 ## Contributing
 This project was made with no intention but to learn and improve our rubik's cube solving skills.
 Constructive criticism and contributions are welcomed.
-Recomendations, enhancements and bugs can be posted on our [GitHub repo](https://github.com/crisszkutnik/fewestmoves-client)
+Recomendations, enhancements and bugs can be posted as issues on this repository.